Tanay7/Spacecraft-Telemetry/Project Plan/Readme v2.md

 ### 3.1.
 Inclusions

-* Refinement and validation of the provided `TelemetryTx.ino` code.
+* Refinement and validation of the provided `Transmit_Interrupt.ino` code.
 * Hardware setup and configuration for both Tx and Rx units using Arduino-compatible platforms and SX1262 modules.
 * Integration and testing of all specified sensors (BME280, QMC6310, QMI8658, GPS, PMU) on the Tx unit.
 * Implementation and verification of CCSDS AP formatting on Tx.